goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 - [Chip Huyen's blog on RLHF](https://huyenchip.com/2023/05/02/rlhf.html)

 The reward predictor is trained to predict which of two given trajectories(σ¹, σ²) will be prefered by a human

+**Example:**
+[OR_USE_GRID_WORLD_EXAMPLE]
+Imagine two robot trajectories:

+- Trajectory A: Robot picks up cup, carries it normally, places it down
+- Trajectory B: Robot picks up cup, spins dramatically, places it down

+A human would prefer A (more efficient).
+The reward model learns to assign higher values to the observation-action pairs in trajectory A, eventually learning that "efficient movement" correlates with human preference.

+[ADD_IMAGERY]

+Reward predictor equation

 $$
 \hat{P}\left[\sigma^{1} \succ \sigma^{2}\right]=\frac{\exp \sum \hat{r}\left(o_{t}^{1}, a_{t}^{1}\right)}{\exp \sum \hat{r}\left(o_{t}^{1}, a_{t}^{1}\right)+\exp \sum \hat{r}\left(o_{t}^{2}, a_{t}^{2}\right)}